PeaceFounder/CryptoGroups.jl/README.md

 - The package doesn't use projective coordinates for elliptic curve arithmetics;
 - Lacks special treatment for Koblitz curves;
 - Doesn't implement Mersenne primes when available over generic prime fields;
-- Binary field operations, the current implementation is suboptimal and doesn't take advantage of hardware-provided carryless operations;
+- Binary field operations, the current implementation is suboptimal and doesn't take advantage of hardware-provided carryless operations.

 These limitations result in significantly slower performance compared to state-of-the-art implementations.
 Preliminary estimates suggest that operations on prime curves in CryptoGroups are about 100 times slower than optimized libraries like OpenSSL, while binary curves may be up to 1000 times slower.